maikelordaz/Takadao-assesment-test/Answers/Answers.md

 | call.value | all remaining gas(adjustable) | `false` on failure | wei   |
 | transfer   | 2300(not adjustable)          | throws on failure  | wei   |

-It is important to notice that `send` and `call.value` does not revert if fails so with them you will have to use another security pattern `Guard Check Pattern` for example for `send` you can use
+It is important to notice that `send` and `call.value` does not revert if fails so with them you will have to use a behavioral pattern `Guard Check Pattern` for example for `send` you can use

 ```javascript
 require(<address>.send(amount))